coder/modules/jetbrains-gateway/README.md

 This module adds a JetBrains Gateway Button to open any workspace with a single click.

+JetBrains recommends a minimum of 4 CPU cores and 8GB of RAM.
+Consult the [JetBrains documentation](https://www.jetbrains.com/help/idea/prerequisites.html#min_requirements) to confirm other system requirements.

 ```tf
 module "jetbrains_gateway" {
   count          = data.coder_workspace.me.start_count